 For more information on the history and mission of the Edith Stein Project, please take a look at the "Edith Stein Project" page or "The Mission of the Project" page.

-This year's conference is entitled "Relationships and the Call to Love."
-Please see the "2014 Conference" page for more details.
+This year's conference is entitled "Radiant Image: Cultivating Authentic Identity in the Modern World."
+Please see the "2015 Conference" page for more details.